prasanthST/Ass4/README.md

 # Day 3 Assignment 2
-## This project includes the implementation of the first and second que answers in `Flag.html` and `script.js`.
+## To document the discussion about JSON propertiess are same without their orders and how to find specific information such as flags, country names, populations, regions, and subregions

 ## Files

 - `Flag.html`: Contains the HTML structure for displaying both 1st and 2nd  answers.
-- `script.js`: Contains the JavaScript logic for managing and displaying the que answers.
+- `script.js`: This section explains the JavaScript code written in `script.js` to find and display information about a country flags.
+- `script2.js`: This section explains the JavaScript code written in `script2.js` to find and display information about a country, including its name, region, population, and subregion.

-## Code Description
+## HTML code

 ### Flag.html
 ```